Who needs a SOC 1 report?

 - Reconciliation of plan assets and liabilities

-Loan and Mortgage Servicers
+Loan and mortgage servicers

 Loan servicers collect payments, manage escrow accounts, handle delinquencies, and report loan performance to investors and owners.
 Every one of those functions produces numbers that flow into someone's financial statements.